Robert Tesche: VfL Bochum

 Tesche joined 2.
 Bundesliga club VfL Bochum on 31 August 2017 on loan for the remainder of the season.

 Tesche made his VfL Bochum debut, where he started the match, in a 3–1 loss against 1.
 FC Nürnberg on 20 September 2017.
 After being sidelined from the first team for two months, he made his return to the first team on 3 December 2017, where he came on as a late substitute, in a 2–1 win over Union Berlin.
 By February, his playing at the club soon increased and regained his first team place towards the end of the season.
-It wasn't until on 5 March 2018 when he scored his first goal for the club, in a 1–0 win over FC Ingolstadt 04.
+On 5 March 2018 he scored his first goal for the club, in a 1–0 win over FC Ingolstadt 04.
 At the end of the 2017–18 season, Tesche went on to make eighteen appearances and scoring once in all competitions.

 Birmingham terminated Tesche's contract by mutual consent at the end of the season, allowing him to sign a two-year deal with Bochum effective from 1 July 2018.
 At the start of the 2018–19 season, Tesche started well when he scored his first goal of the season, in a 1–0 win over SV Sandhausen on 24 August 2018.